nerab/paradeiser/VISION.md

 ## Configuration File

 The configuration is stored in a config file.
-It is user-editable file, but editing the configuration is also exposed with `pom config`.
+It is user-editable file, but editing the configuration is also exposed with `par config`.

-      $ pom config dir
+      $ par config dir
       /home/nerab/.paradeiser

-      # Note how setting $POM_DIR affects pom config
+      # Note how setting $POM_DIR affects par config
-      $ POM_DIR=/tmp pom config dir
+      $ POM_DIR=/tmp par config dir
       /tmp

-      $ pom config dir /var/tmp
+      $ par config dir /var/tmp
-      $ pom config dir
+      $ par config dir
       /var/tmp

-`pom config` shows the _active_ config when called, i.e. it takes `$POM_DIR` into account.
+`par config` shows the _active_ config when called, i.e. it takes `$POM_DIR` into account.

   Available config variables: